 Non-invasive imaging studies play an essential role in diagnosing and staging of patients with mesothelioma.
 Chest radiography, computed tomography (CT), magnetic resonance imaging (MRI) and positron emission tomography have all been employed in evaluating the disease.

 Initial detection of pleural mesothelioma usually stems from a radiographic chest examination.
-Primary radiographic signs include unilateral pleural abnormality with an associated pleural effusion, shift of the mediastinum on that side and lung volume loss.
-Still, this technique does not provide specific diagnosis; therefore a follow-up study with another imaging modality is usually indicated.
+Primary radiographic signs include unilateral pleural abnormality with an associated pleural effusion, a shift of the mediastinum on that side and lung volume loss.
+Still, this technique does not provide a specific diagnosis; therefore a follow-up study with another imaging modality is usually indicated.

 Intravenous contrast-enhanced CT currently represents the primary imaging modality for suspected pleural malignant disease.
 Mesothelioma is seen as a lobulated, circumferential soft tissue mass that often involves the interlobar fissures and the mediastinal pleura.
 On the other hand, CT findings of peritoneal mesothelioma are nonspecific and usually not sufficient to establish a proper diagnosis.

 Magnetic resonance imaging adds significant information to the clinical evaluation of patients with pleural mesothelioma and can provide additional staging information, although it is not used routinely.
 The technique allows the acquisition of images in arbitrary planes, and the use of gadolinium enhancement can improve the identification of tumors that invaded the chest wall and the diaphragm.